-The Education and Dissemination Committee identified the following projects for 2022:
+The Education and Dissemination Committee identified the following projects for 2023:

-- Continue to organize Workshop/Scientific Symposia annually or as appropriate. - Next WBMT Workshop planned for September 2022 in Islamabad, Pakistan. - Discuss financial support for future WBMT Workshops. - Develop online training programs directed to low-middle income countries in cooperation with regional transplant organizations. - Develop online nursing training programs in cooperation with the Nurses Committees of the regional/international transplant organizations. - Establish contacts and identify obstacles for setting up new transplant centers in emerging and underdeveloped countries. - Assess long-term outcomes of previous Workshops for organizers and participants.
+- Organization of regular educational webinars; - Organization of training activities for nurses in HCT; - Continue to organize Workshop/Scientific Symposia annually or as appropriate.
+Call for the next WBMT Workshop planned for September 2024; - Discuss financial support for future WBMT Workshops; - Develop online training programs directed to low-middle income countries in cooperation with regional transplant organizations; - Develop online nursing training programs in cooperation with the Nurses Committees of the regional/international transplant organizations; - Establish contacts and identify obstacles for setting up new transplant centers in emerging and underdeveloped countries; - Assess long-term outcomes of previous Workshops for organizers and participants.